badbadgao/account-web/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Assumption made for this code exercise
+## Assumption made for this coding exercise
 - The given data object contains valid records.
 The total revenue value and liabilities will never be zero.
-Otherwise that may cause math division exception.
+Otherwise, that may cause math division exceptions.

 ## Libraries used
 - react - a JavaScript library for building user interfaces.
-- lodash - a JavaScript library which provides utility functions for common programming tasks using the functional programming paradigm.
+- lodash - a JavaScript library that provides utility functions for common programming tasks using the functional programming paradigm.
 - @material-ui/core - React components for faster and easier web development.
 Build your own design system, or start with Material Design.
 - numeral - a javascript library for formatting and manipulating numbers.
 - react-json-pretty - a lightweight and tiny react component that helps you to format and prettify the JSON data.